SwiftGen/SwiftGenKit/Documentation/Assets.md

 ## Input

-The assets parser accepts one (or more) asset catalogs, which it'll parse using the `actool` utility.
-For now it only parses `image set`s and folders.
+The assets parser accepts one (or more) asset catalogs, which it'll parse for `image set`s and folders.

-Note: there is a bug in `actool` where it won't be able to parse a catalog if it contains certain types of assets, see [here](https://github.com/SwiftGen/SwiftGen/issues/228).
-The best solution (for now) is to split your asset catalog into multiple ones, and to run SwiftGen on the catalog(s) with supported types.

 ## Output